Make Care Visible

 In a moment when so much of our society feels organized around otherizing, fear, and fragmentation, acts of care are – as the poet David Gate calls them – acts of rebellion.

-They are radical – each one a claim that an alternative future is possible.
+They are radical – each a claim that an alternative future is possible.

-And when we make our care visible in public spaces – even in the smallest of ways – we contribute to building a culture of creativity, resilience, and solidarity rather than of despair and isolation.
+And when we make our care public – even in the smallest of ways – we contribute to building a culture of creativity, resilience, and solidarity rather than of despair and isolation.

 In the words of adrienne maree brown: